Unfading Treasures of the Vatican

 Sphere within Sphere

-The Gardens of Vatican City are private gardens and parks owned by the Pope.
+The Gardens of the Vatican City are private gardens and parks owned by the Pope.
 These 13th-century landmarks cover more than half of the territory of the country.
-Unlike the other treasures of the Vatican, the Gardens of Vatican City preserve calm and peaceful atmosphere.
-They accept only a few reservations a day and offer amazing views of St. Peter’s Basilica.
+Unlike the other cultural and historic treasures of the Vatican, the Gardens of the Vatican City preserve calm and peaceful atmosphere.
+They accept only a few reservations a day and offer amazing views of the St. Peter’s Basilica.

 The Gardens of Vatican City